arnavandraskar/country-api/README.md

 ## Endpoints

-### `/auth` Endpoint
+1. `/auth`

-    Method: POST
+    **Method: POST**
-    Generate an API token by providing valid credentials.
+    > Generate an API token by providing valid credentials.
 It expects .json in url body which has username and password values as mentioned in the Authenticate section.

-### `/country` Endpoint
+2. `/country`

-    Method: GET
+    **Method: GET**
-    Fetch detailed information about a specific country by providing its name.
+    > Fetch detailed information about a specific country by providing its name.

-### `/countries_list` Endpoint
+3. `/countries_list`

-    Method: GET
+    **Method: GET**
-    Retrieve a list of countries' names based on filters and sorting criteria.
+    > Retrieve a list of countries' names based on filters and sorting criteria.

-#### Filters, Sorting and pagination
+**Filters, Sorting and pagination**

-#### Sorting:
+*Sorting:*
-    sort_by: Sort by either 'area' or 'population'.
+- sort_by: Sort by either 'area' or 'population'.
-    sort_order: Sort order, either 'asc' or 'desc'.
+- sort_order: Sort order, either 'asc' or 'desc'.

-#### Filters:
+*Filters:*
-    min_population, max_population: Filter countries by population range. min_area, max_area: Filter countries by area range.
+- min_population, max_population: Filter countries by population range.
+- min_area, max_area: Filter countries by area range.
-    languages: Filter countries by language.
+- languages: Filter countries by language.

-#### Pagination:
+*Pagination:*
-    page: Page number.
+- page: Page number.
-    items_per_page: Number of items per page.
+- items_per_page: Number of items per page.

 ## Error Handling
 In case of errors, the API provides detailed error messages, including the type and traceback.